28 FEBRUARY — 18 APRIL 2020

 The final sculpture is Thermal Womb: 27.09.2019 (2019-2020), and portrays another male, but unlike the other sculptures, the face portrayed in Thermal Womb: 27.09.2019 does not look straight out at the viewer and instead the brown eyes look away.

 Stine Deja was born in 1986 in Denmark.
-She lives and works in London.
+She currently lives and works in Copenhagen.